 There is a strident simplicity to her selection and presentation of her subject matter and an aesthetic economy in her subtle use of colour.
 Yet she is not afraid of detail and complexity within each individual drawing.

-Artist, President of the Scottish Artists Union between 2003-2006, currently Chair of Perthshire Visual Arts Forum
+Su Grierson, a visual artist from Perthshire in Scotland, President of the Scottish Artists Union 2004-2006, Chair of Perthshire Visual Arts Forum 2005-2011, Trustee Perth Contemporary Arts Trust from 2010.